Peru unveils giant cat etching at famous Nazca site

 "Feline representations of this type are common in the iconography of ceramics and textiles of the Paracas society," said the ministry.

-The people that formed the Nazca civilization in that area of southwestern Peru lived there from 200 to 700 AD, but the cat dates from 200-100 BC.
+The people that formed the Nazca civilisation in that area of southwestern Peru lived there from 200 to 700 AD, but the cat dates from 200-100 BC.

 The Paracas culture lived in the area from 800-100 BC and is believed to have been responsible for the Palpa Lines, which are similar to but less famous than the nearby Nazca ones.

-They are made up of thousands of lines including geometric patterns as well as the more famous animal figures.

-The reason for their creation is unknown but soe theories include astrological and religious significance, as well as indicators of water sources.

-The area, some 350 km south of Peru's capital Lima, is a Unesco World Heritage site.
+The area, some 350km south of Peru's capital Lima, is a Unesco World Heritage site.
+AFP

 BT is now on Telegram!